 Modern B / 3

 Choreography / 1.5

-Students are placed in levels appropriate for their skill level and physical needs and academic directives.
+Students are placed in levels appropriate for their skill level, physical needs, and academic directives.

 This level is the continuation and progression of Ballet A. The emphasis is on strengthening the body, gaining flexibility, and enlarging movement vocabulary.
 Postural alignment is stressed, as is quickness of sequencing.
-Particular importance is placed on developing all the grand poses, especially the arabesque line, petit allegro vocabulary, and on the strengthening of your pointe work.
-Pointe classes are given three to six hours a week; thus, during this level you’ll develop strength, precision, and pointe vocabulary including a variety of pirouettes, pas de bourrée, and work on pique and relevé in all positions.
-Your performance sense and musicality will be encouraged and developed through rhythmic and musical variety of the accompanists and with the variety of enchaînement given in class.
+Particular importance is placed on developing all the grand poses, especially the arabesque line, expanding petit allegro vocabulary, and strengthening your pointe work.
+Pointe classes are given three to six hours a week; thus, during this level you’ll develop strength, precision, and pointe vocabulary, including a variety of pirouettes, pas de bourrée, and piqué and relevé in all positions.
+Your performance sense and musicality will be encouraged and developed through rhythmic and musical variety of the accompanists, and with the variety of enchaînement given in class.
 Some performance work is given to students who have achieved the appropriate technical level.

-We continue the study of the classical style with an emphasis on refining technical and performance skills, with the teaching of more advanced vocabulary, and with longer movement enchaînements.
-A healthy, dynamic alignment will be stressed with concentration on moving more skeletally with less muscular tension in order to increase joint mobility and ease, to promote line, quickness, and fluidity of movement, and to avoid injury.
+We continue the study of the classical style, placing emphasis on refining technical and performance skills, with the teaching of more advanced vocabulary and longer movement enchaînements.
+A healthy, dynamic alignment will be stressed with concentration on moving more skeletally and with less muscular tension.
+These efforts increase joint mobility and ease to promote line, quickness, and fluidity of movement, and avoid injury.
 By emphasizing the quality of movement and phrasing of enchaînement, this class helps you learn how to solve technical problems related to their physical limitations.
-You’ll work on partnering, corps de ballet, and solo material.

 In this class, students study classical variations that are currently in the repertoire of professional ballet companies.